AniketDas13/Movie-Review-Prediction/README.md

 # Movie Review Prediction
-My Coursera Project on 'Movie Review Prediction' using ML with Python
+Project on 'Movie Review Prediction' using ML with Python
 --------------------------------------------------------------------

 The scope of this project is to determine the sentiment of a reviewer based on the review that he/she has given.
 The 'Movie Review Prediction' model has been designed by using Logistic Regression.
 The feature extraction is done using TF-IDF (Term Frequency - Inverse Document Frequency) vectorizer.
 This project can be easily implemented in various situations.
 One can add features as and when required.